CrazyForks/lynx/explorer/android/README.md

 #### Configure ANDROID_HOME

-Add the ANDROID_HOME variable to your environment configuration file(maybe ~/.zshrc or ~/.bash_profile or ~/.bashrc, depending on your terminal environment).
+Add the ANDROID_HOME variable to your environment configuration file on Linux or MacOS (maybe ~/.zshrc or ~/.bash_profile or ~/.bashrc, depending on your terminal environment).

 If you have installed the Android SDK before, please set ANDROID_HOME to the installation directory of the Android SDK.(If you have previously installed Android SDK by Android Studio, the installation path of the Android SDK is usually located at $HOME/Library/Android/sdk on MacOS and Linux or %USERPROFILE%\AppData\Local\Android\Sdk on Windows)

 If you have NOT installed the Android SDK before, you can set ANDROID_HOME to the path where you want the Android SDK to be installed.
-We have tools to help you install the Android SDK to ANDROID_HOME.
+We have [tools](../../tools/android_tools/prepare_android_build.py) to help you install the Android SDK to ANDROID_HOME.

 - MacOS and Linux